jordesign/wp-church-center/readme.txt

 3).
 Activate the Plugin.
 You should see a 'Cards' menu item.
 You'll need to set up some settings for your centre in the 'Church Center' section of the Customizer (Appearance > Customizer).
 These will allow you to alter the appearance of your hub - editing the header, footer and other details of how things look.

+4).
+If you're having 'page not found' issues when trying to view single cards - try saving your permalinks under Settings > Permalinks.

 Add/Edit Cards in the same way you would with any other content